Global stability of three dimensional steady Prandtl equation: Introduction

 \subsection{Methodologies of the Proof}

 It is well known that the essential feature of the three dimensional problem is the appearance of the secondary flow.
-Hence in analysis, in addition to the difficulty induced by the degeneracy and non-local term as in two dimensional case, the challenge in three dimensional case is how to estimate the flow component perpendicular to the primary flow.
+Hence in analysis, in addition to the difficulty induced by the degeneracy and non-local terms as in two dimensional case, the challenge in three dimensional case is how to estimate the flow component perpendicular to the primary flow.
 In the setting of this paper, this leads to estimate the difference between $v$ and $u$ in the two tangential directions.
 Precisely, due to the loss of symmetry, we need to introduce some new analytic techniques which are different from the existing ones for two space dimensions to establish the uniform estimates on and their derivatives.

 First of all, we note that the well established analytic techniques such as coordinate transformation (von Mises transformation for steady flow) and the cancellation mechanisms through convection terms and vorticity can not be applied in the three space dimensions.
-In addition, it is well known that there is no maximum principle for system of equations unlike the scalar cases which correspond to the two space dimensional problems studied in Oleinik's classical work.
-To overcome these difficulties, we apply the following new approach that could be also applied to other boundary layer problems in three space dimensions.
+In addition, it is well known that there is no maximum principle for system of equations unlike the scalar case which correspond to the two space dimensional problem studied in Oleinik's classical work.
+To overcome these difficulties, we apply the following new approach that can be also applied to other boundary layer problems in three space dimensions.

 To prove the stability estimate, we will apply an induction argument.
 Based on the induction assumption and the boundary condition, the proof on the $n$-th approximation in \eqref{appeqeuclidean} relies on a bootstrap argument on the estimates given in \eqref{assumpn-2}.